gdsfactory/gdsfactory/README.md

   - Create DRC rule decks in Klayout.
   - Ensure complex layouts match their design intent (Layout Versus Schematic).
 - Validate
-  - Define layout and test sequence simultaneously, so when the chips come back you already know how to test them.
+  - Define layout and test protocols simultaneously, so when the chips come back you already know how to test and analyze them.
   - Model extraction: extract the important parameters for each component.
   - Build a data pipeline from raw data, to structured data and dashboards for monitoring your chip performance.

 As input, you write python or YAML code.

 As output you write a GDSII or OASIS file that you can send to your foundry for fabrication.
-It also exports component settings (for measurement and data analysis) and netlists (for circuit simulations).
+It also exports component settings (for measurement and data analysis) and netlists (for circuit simulations) in YAML.

 ![layout_to_components](https://i.imgur.com/S96RSil.png)